shibo-joey/techPapers/ReactHooks.md

         },[])
   ```
    ## useRef
   - This is used for reference of fields.
-First you can create a ref, and then refer to a field you wanna it to.
+First you can create a ref, and then refer to a field or component you wanna it to.
 Then for example we can use a botton to get the inputRef.

    ```jsx
    const inputRef = useRef()